 Welcome to my website!
 I am a PhD candidate in Neuroscience at Brown University.
 My research focuses on sensory processing, and I work in the lab of Carlos Aizenman.
 In particular, I am developing the Xenopus laevis tadpole into a multi-level model for studying multisensory processing.
 For more information, check out my summary for a lay audience and my detailed explanations for other neuroscientists.

-Beyond my dissertation research, I work hard to communicate science to a non-expert audience through my work at Nerd Nite and on campus.
+Beyond my dissertation research, I work hard to communicate science to a non-expert audience through my work at Nerd Nite, on campus, at conferences and online.
 I have spoken at Nerd Nite, and now as co-host, I coach speakers, coordinate with the venue and advertise for each monthly event.
 In addition to Nerd Nite, I also participate in K-12 education initiatives through Brown’s neuroscience department and chapter of Graduate Women in Science and Engineering.
+I write and peer-edit for Friends of Joe’s Big Idea, a writing project for aspiring science writers.

 Image: Friday Harbor, Washington, where I spent 2 weeks at the Summer Workshop on the Dynamic Brain hosted by the Allen Brain Institute and the University of Washington.